Jrmcuervo/awesome-books/README.md

 # 📖 Awesome Books! <a name="about-project"></a>

-**Awesome Books!** In this project we develop a single page aplication to storage a collection of books.
+**Awesome Books!** This project MUST be opened from VS Code for full functionality.
+In this project we develop a single page aplication to storage a collection of books.

 ## 🛠 Built With <a name="built-with"></a>